 1. Introduction

-At least 2 pages, but as many as you like

 Project Background

 In today’s world, eLearning platforms are a fundamental part of third-level education, with a study showing 99% of institutions have at least one Learning Management System in place (Dahlstrom, Brooks and Bichsel, 2014).
 However, during the initial school closures of the Covid pandemic, second-level teachers were tasked with implementing an online learning environment to replace the in-person classroom environment, with a study showing 90% of teachers had no or very limited experience with online learning environments (Li et al., 2022).
-Teachers described how many schools did not have an e-learning platform in place pre-pandemic (McGuire, 2021)(How online learning affected secondary schooling, no date), resulting in a scramble for them to find the most suitable solution.
+Teachers described how many schools did not have an e-learning platform in place pre-pandemic (McGuire, 2021), resulting in a scramble for them to find the most suitable solution.

 Two of the most popular eLearning platforms are Blackboard(Learning Management Systems (LMS) & Software | Blackboard, no date) and Moodle(Moodle - Open-source learning platform | Moodle.org, no date).
-While these are both suitable solutions for second-level education, providing an online space for content uploading, submitting work, and participating in online quiz assessments, a feature students don’t have, is a way they can post questions during lessons, a feature which could benefit classroom interaction, by improving students’ comfortability with interaction in the classroom.
+While these are both suitable solutions for second-level education, providing an online space for content uploading, submitting work, and participating in online quiz assessments.
+A feature students don’t have, is a way they can post questions during lessons.
+This feature which could benefit classroom interaction, by improving students’ comfortability with interaction in the classroom.
 Research concluded that about 95% of students who have questions do not ask their questions in the classroom (Dillon, 2010), due to factors such as fear of judgement, shyness, or social anxiety.
 Solutions to alleviate this issue may include question boxes, in which questions are left and answered during the next class.
 While this reduces the anxiety of asking questions, such a method may not be effective due to students receiving answers, when the information is no longer fresh in their minds (Chu, Li and Hsia, 2007).

 This project will hopefully provide an eLearning platform to improve the e-readiness of secondary schools during times of unforeseen closures, as well as improve students’ comfort and engagement in the classroom.